-“We would have to shrink our service and do what’s essential here and become just a band-aid station and ship everyone to Anchorage,” Ambrosiani said.
+“We would have to shrink our service and do what’s essential here and become just a Band-Aid station and ship everyone to Anchorage,” Ambrosiani said.
 “And then we would burden their services.”

-Even though Ambrosiani said he would remain committed to being proactive on major health issues, fewer resources could be a major issue if the state’s growing opioid crisis were to hit Seward full force.
+Even though Ambrosiani said he would remain committed to being proactive on major health issues, weakened resources could be a major issue if the state’s growing opioid crisis were to hit Seward full force.